In the beginning...

 A. Price Vineyard St. Helena, Calif.

 Tony may not always be quick to awe, but that is what happened when he first met Alan Price in 1993.
 Tony was working as an intern at Hess Collection Winery - and while he had no idea exactly what Alan did - he knew immediately Alan was an expert at all things vine to grape.
 The legend of Alan continued to unfold when Tony later learned the St. Helena-native Price family were the original owners of the land now known as Spottswoode Estate.
 Read More

 While they sold the majority of their land, the Price family kept a small 2+ acre parcel of the famed estate.
 In 1991 Alan planted just over an acre of the land to Cabernet Sauvignon – selecting the now prized heritage clone 7.
 Located at the mouth of one of Spring Mountain’s alluvial fans, A. Price is a quintessential St. Helena vineyard, producing intense black and blue fruit notes coupled with grace and polish.
 As the vineyard is small and shy-yielding, quantities will always be tiny – but it is a singular place – we are humbled and grateful to get to work with Alan and his spectacular fruit.

-The next offering of our 2017 vintage will be released in August 2019.
+Our 2018 vintage will be released in September 2020.
 To receive an offering, you may sign up for our mailing list.